|Arms of John Murray, 4th Earl of Dunmore, Governor|

 The history of the American Revolution focuses on Yankee fighting at Lexington and Concord–not so much on Virginia.

-But the most decisive battle may have been fought in 240 years ago today, more than one year before the Declaration of Independence.
+But the most decisive battle may have been fought 240 years ago today, more than one year before the Declaration of Independence.
 Two reasons for the importance of the battle:

 - The Fight Was Ambiguous.
 The greatest number of victims in Virginia's skirmishes were slaves seeking their freedom, not free rebels.
 The British Crown had declared that slaves who joined the army would be emancipated.
 (The Crown was looking for troops in a hurry and they offered emancipation only to the slaves of rebel slaveholders.)

 - The Crown Was Quickly Defeated.
 The Virginia battles were one-sided.
 They were over quickly.
 They were tragic for the slaves who signed up looking for their freedom, most of whom were killed, with few losses on the rebel side.
+This emboldened the rebels.

 In November, Dunmore offered emancipation to any slave of a rebel master willing to join his forces.